 High academic quality.
-Most students (approximately 75% of physics majors) go on to graduate or professional schools, pursuing astrophysics, biomedical, environmental, civil, and aeronautical engineering, energy and environmental policy, law school, medical school, and secondary education.
-Recent schools include Boston University, Duke, Colorado, Vanderbilt, Lehigh, Brown, Kansas, Rochester Institute of Optics, Michigan, Cornell, Notre Dame, UVA, etc. These students receive fellowships and research/teaching assistantships that cover the full tuition of the graduate school plus living expenses.
+Most students (approximately 75% of physics majors) go on to graduate or professional schools, pursuing physics, astrophysics, biomedical, environmental, civil, and aeronautical engineering, energy and environmental policy, law school, medical school, and secondary education.
+Recent schools include Boston University, Duke, Colorado, Vanderbilt, Lehigh, Brown, Kansas, Rochester Institute of Optics, Michigan, Cornell, Notre Dame, and the University of Virginia.
+These students receive fellowships and research/teaching assistantships that cover the full tuition of the graduate school plus living expenses.

 Supportive environment.
 Our close-knit department has a supportive, mentoring environment for learning.
 Upper-level classes typically have 5-10 students.

 Emphasis on research.
-Various research opportunities are available through the grants from National Science Foundation (NSF) and Howard Hughes Medical Institute (HHMI).
+Various research opportunities are available through grants from the National Science Foundation (NSF).
 Many students participate in summer research projects in atomic physics, optics/photonics, astronomy, and biophysics, while earning stipends and free housing as part of the Drew Summer Science Institute (DSSI).
 Some students successfully publish their work and present it at professional meetings.
 Approximately 75% of majors complete independent study projects or honors theses.

 Biophysics.
 Drew offers interdisciplinary courses and research opportunities in biophysics and computational neuroscience, with a strong interdisciplinary connection to the biology and neuroscience departments.

 Computational science.
-With the grants from Howard Hughes Medical Institute (HHMI), the physics department hosts a high-performance computer cluster for numerical simulations and data analysis.
+The physics department hosts a high-performance computer server for numerical simulations and data analysis.
 Students learn how to use scientific computing software, such as Matlab and Mathematica, which are widely used in academia and industries.